 An indicative construction methodology has been prepared to inform the assessment of the Project and, while subject to change, assists in determining the envelope of effects.
 An overview of the indicative construction methodology is set out in the AEE.
 The final construction methodology for the Project will be confirmed during the detailed design phase and finalised once a contractor has been engaged for the work.

-A summary of the key components of the indicative construction methodology relevant for this report is outlined in the sub-sections below.
+A summary of the key components of the indicative construction methodology that are relevant to this report are outlined in the sub-sections below.

 5.1 General Construction Overview